ed13f/Q-app/README.md

 ```
 *Figure 1*.
 Defining route handlers for PUT and DELETE requests.

-We can define route handlers for PUT and DELETE requests the same way that we define them for GET and POST request.
+We can define route handlers for PUT and DELETE requests the same way that we define them for GET and POST requests.
 The method we use to define a handler (e.g, `:get` or `:put`) matches the request type, and we pass in the path and a block that says what to do when the request is made.
 See how the request types and paths from Table 1 are translated into the route handlers in Figure 1.

 ### Making PUT and DELETE Requests in Sinatra